cliosight/cliosight_templates/platform_overview.md

 Cliosight is a low-code platform that allows users to quickly add SQL databases through an intuitive interface.
 It enables the development of micro CRM and data apps in a matter of minutes.
 This is made possible by providing a JSON syntax for configurations and SQL for creating reports.
 As we continue to evolve, we plan to expand our compatibility to include a wide range of cloud databases and data management systems.

 ## Building Apps
-With a bottom-up approach, developers can create versatile and highly scalable applications.
-Each one is a collection of portable, secure and interconnected widgets that are often nested to provide detailed insights.
+With a bottom-up approach, developers can create versatile highly scalable applications.
+Each one is a collection of portable, secure and interconnected widgets that are often interweaved to provide detailed insights.
 They can also contain HTML/CSS for a website-like structure, very useful for creating interactive surveys.

 The primary UI components are
 1. Form